 But full Social Security benefits is not the same as maximum Social Security benefits.
 Every month an investor waits past their full Social Security date, they can get an additional bump to their payment when they finally start receiving benefits, up to the age of 70.

-In our new study Educating Millionaires: Filling in the Blanks, we asked investors with a net worth of $1 million or more the age at which they receive maximum Social Security benefits, and 63 percent of investors got the correct answer.
+In our new study The Financial Literacy Gap Among Millionaires, we asked investors with a net worth of $1 million or more the age at which they receive maximum Social Security benefits, and 63 percent of investors got the correct answer.
 Twenty-two percent selected the age of 67, and 14 percent were either very incorrect in their response, or admitted they did not know (5 percent).

 A study directly aimed at post-work finances – Financial Wellness in Retirement – showed that most investors expect Social Security to provide more than one-quarter of their monthly cash flow, topped only by pension allocations.
 That same study showed that 42 percent of retirees started taking their Social Security disbursements at their first possible moment, age 62, which could cost a retiree thousands of dollars over time, depending on how long they live.